mblwhoi/drupal_faceted_search/README.txt

 6. Go to Administer > Site configuration > Faceted search, choose to edit your faceted search environment, and select your new view in the "Display style" field of the "Results page" section.

+Known limitations:

+- When embedded, as is the case with the Faceted Search Views integration, a view cannot use exposed filters or URL-based arguments.

+- A view's "Title", "Use pager", and "Empty text" options are ignored under Faceted Search.
+However, the view's "Nodes per page" option will properly determine how many search results are shown per page.

 Support